Skip to main content

 • Date and Time:

-Entities can be resolved relative to some point in time (see referenceDate in Request).
+These can be resolved relative to a specific point in time (see referenceDate in the Request).
 Standard forms follow the TIMEX3 format.

 • Numbers:

-• number - 3; five (words only in English)
+• number3; five (words supported only in English)

-The standard VoC domains support selected named entities, general entities, industry specific entities (e.g., food for restaurants) and Internet/data/numeric entities.
+The standard VoC domains support selected named entities, general entities, industry-specific entities (e.g., food items in restaurant reviews), as well as Internet, date, and numeric entities.

-We use a combination of machine learning models, rules and lexicons.
-And as always we can customize all of these.
+We use a combination of machine learning models, rules, and lexicons—and all of this is fully customizable.

 curl -X POST https://api.geneea.com/v3/analysis \